mjay768/mjay768/README.md

 ### Hi there, I'm Manoj [website] 👋

-## I'm a Developer, Student, and A great Son and a brother!
+## I'm a Developer, Student, A great Son and A brother!
 - 🔭 I’m currently a Computer Science Masters student (2019-2020)
 - 🌱 I'm currently building my skillset 👌
 - 👯 I’m searching for opportunities 👀